 A large maze-like playhouse inspires all visitors.
 With silly mirrors, a throne fit for a king or queen, and bronze sculptures hidden in secret cabinets, the playhouse allows children to imagine themselves in a magical land.
 A large gazebo provides partial shade for families to gather.
 Two bronze sculptures, Francisco and Henrietta the Rabbit, watch over the garden.

 Inspired by Carley’s love of bugs, the Buggy Garden includes a custom-built “Caterpillar Comfort Bench.”
 Fabricated from concrete, tile and metal, the colorful bench depicts a caterpillar with one wing emerging – symbolic of change and transformation.
 The garden also features “Carley’s Friends,” a collection of bronze bugs in seven different shapes.

-Carley’s Magical Garden at the Acute Care Pavilion
+Carley’s Magical Gardens at the Acute Care Pavilion

-Located outside the Peckham Center for Cancer & Blood Disorders, this whimsical, interactive garden is specially constructed to lower the risk of infection from germs and mold -- the grass is artificial but looks real.
+Located just outside the Peckham Center for Cancer & Blood Disorders, on the second floor, is a whimsical, interactive garden specially constructed to lower the risk of infection from germs and mold; the grass is artificial but looks real.
 The garden features beautiful bronze sculptures and a tree house that includes a small track for children to race small Hot Wheels cars.